jkociniak/jkociniak.github.io/_pages/about.md

 In parallel, I finished all coursework for **BSc Mathematics** at the **University of Warsaw**.
 I set out for an ambitious thesis project about deep learning in hyperbolic spaces, but finally dropped out due to burnout.
 I consider this experience a valuable lesson and a foundational step for my current research efforts.
 I learned that research is much harder than simply being good at textbook problems :)

-During my studies I have worked as a mathematical programmer for the **National Centre for Nuclear Research**, as a part of **Interdisciplinary Division for Energy Analyses**.
-I'm thankful for the opportunity to assist in research projects and hone my numerical analysis and optimization skills there.

 At **SOLVEMED** and **Stealth Startup** I gained invaluable experience in building cutting-edge computer vision solutions, including object detection & tracking, pose estimation and video analysis.

 At **Banacha Street** I ran a pilot project aiming for analysis of geofencing data.
 I extracted and validated device trajectories from raw data, then prepared interactive visualisations for clients.